 I have just started reading this one.
 I’m sneaking in bits and pieces as I cram in my year-end graduate school assignments and end-of-year tasks as a new high school teacher.
 I don’t have a succinct review of this book to offer but want to share some quotes I am underlining (It seems I am underlining half the lines in this book).
 Here’s what has inspired me in the first THREE pages.

-“True education (is)…educating what is human in us, our source or origin.”
+“The primary concern of society is to teach the young.
+This is the opposite of what currently happens.”“True education (is)…educating what is human in us, our source or origin.”

 “Ethics is nothing more than the continuation of the attitude in which God originally created humanity in its relation to all things.”